Skip to Content

 Method

 1. In a small bowl, combine the garlic, ¼ cup of water, soy sauce, brown sugar, sesame oil, chili sauce, and cornstarch.
-Whisk to combine.
+Whisk until smooth.

-2. Heat the oil in a large skillet over medium-high heat.
+2. In a large skillet, add the oil over medium-high heat.
 Once the oil is glistening, add the bell pepper, asparagus, and snow peas.
-Cook, stirring occasionally, until vegetables begin to soften, 3 to 4 minutes.
-Add the shrimp and cook, stirring occasionally, until pink and opaque, 3 to 4 minutes more.
+Cook, stirring occasionally, until vegetables begin to soften, 3-4 minutes.
+Add the shrimp and cook, stirring occasionally, until pink and opaque, 3-4 minutes more.

-4. Serve over cooked rice, sprinkled with cilantro and sesame seeds, if desired.
+4. Serve over cooked rice, sprinkled with cilantro and sesame seeds, if using.

 Nutrition Info